Ali-Shaan/HTML-CSS-Projects/README.md

 <h1>Simple Projects using HTML and CSS</h1>
-,p>This is a basic projects created using HTML and CSS.
-You can use this as a starting point for building a more complex projects.</p>
+<p>There will be some basic projects created using HTML and CSS.
+You can use these for building a more complex projects.</p>